Native American History

 In 1816, Ross’s Landing was established along Chattanooga’s riverfront by John Ross, a Chief of the Cherokee Indians.
 With the organization of Hamilton County in 1819, Ross’s Landing served not only the Cherokee trade center but also as a convenient business center for the county.
 In 1838, Cherokee parties left from Ross’s Landing for the West on what became known as the Trail of Tears.

-Today, the area encompasses four aces surrounding the Tennessee Aquarium and overlooking the Tennessee River and scenic landscapes.
-You’ll find green spaces, a playground, a pier and The Passage, an area where people can play in water cascading down steps alongside six-foot clay medallions set into the wall representing specific aspects of the Cherokee tribes’ history.
+Today, the area encompasses four acres surrounding the Tennessee Aquarium and overlooking the Tennessee River and scenic landscapes.
+You’ll find green spaces, a playground, a pier, and The Passage, an area where people can play in water cascading down steps alongside six-foot clay medallions set into the wall representing specific aspects of the Cherokee tribes’ history.